MIC-DKFZ/HD-BET/readme.md

 (Citation will appear tomorrow, as we are uploading to arxiv today...)

 Compared to other commonly used brain extraction tools, HD-BET has some significant advantages:
-- HD-BET can run brain extraction on the most commom MRI sequences natively and is not restricted to T1w!
+- HD-BET can run brain extraction on the most common MRI sequences natively and is not restricted to T1w!
 It was trained with T1w, T1w with contrast enhancement, T2w and FLAIR sequences.
 Other MRI sequences may work as well (just give it a try!)
 - it was designed to be robust with respect to brain tumors, lesions and resection cavities